 Your medical practitioner is best suited to diagnose your period and provide you with period pain relief.
-Your doctor will ask questions about your symptoms, menstrual cycle and, if necessary, conduct a physical examination.
+Your doctor will ask questions about your symptoms, and menstrual cycle and, if necessary, conduct a physical examination.

 Primary dysmenorrhoea can usually be diagnosed after a conversation and basic examination.
 To correctly diagnose secondary dysmenorrhea, you may need to undergo some tests, especially if you have debilitating pain and exhibit any other symptoms.

 The severity of pain experienced during periods varies on an individual basis.
 While some experience minimal discomfort, others have severe pain that can interfere with their daily activities.
 No one can know what your pain is like so it is only you who can decide what your ‘normal’ period pains are like and when something is not normal.

 Period pain is more common in women in their 20s, but it usually lessens as you move into your 30s and 40s.
 Certain symptoms can help you decide if the pain is normal such as:

 - Discomfort in the lower back, stomach and legs

 - Pain that is present only for the first two days of the period

 - Pain that dissipates when you take medication

 - The pain does not interfere with daily living

 When are menstrual cramps not considered normal?